akhasoft/Yakhont/README.md

 ```

 Just put such call in weaver.config - and Yakhont Weaver will add it to all classes you need
 (via changing already compiled code with [Javassist](https://www.javassist.org/)).
-Both Java and Kotlin supported.
+Both Java and Kotlin are supported.
+Wildcards for classes and packages are supported.
-And last but not least - Yakhont Weaver supports any applications (i.e. you can use it without Yakhont library).
+And last but not least - Yakhont Weaver supports any applications (i.e. you can use it even without Yakhont library).

 All-in-one magic mentioned above uses this trick extensively (please refer to
 [weaver.config](yakhont/weaver.config) for more details).